Wealthify doesn't support your browser

 13 to 19

 Teenagers.
 They want independence, but they also want you to be their taxi – it’s a conflicting time for them.
-It’s also the time they start developing social lives and pick up hobbies and activities - and during these years they’re likely to start driving too.
+It’s also the time they start developing social lives and pick up different hobbies and activities – and during these years they’re likely to start driving too.
 All of this adds up.
-According to a report that was released back in 2016, the average teenager costs £28,767 during these years.[4]

-It’s worth pointing out that this figure doesn’t include household costs like food shopping and utility costs.
+Plus, there's still things like household costs (such as food shopping) and utility costs to think about.
 And if you’ve ever lived with a teenager, then you’ll know that they eat everything and spend far too long in the bathroom.

 20 to 25